Skip to Content

 Instructions

-1. Preheat the oven to 350 º F. Clean the peppers and save the tops of the large ones.
+1. Preheat the oven to 350ºF (180ºC).
+Clean the peppers and save the tops of the large ones.

-3. Add the chopped small peppers, and garlic and cook until the peppers are tender.
-Stir in the spinach and fresh herbs and cook until it wilts.
+3. Add the chopped small peppers and garlic, and cook until the peppers are tender and the garlic is translucent.

-6. Cook in the preheated oven for 25 minutes.
+8. Cook the stuffed peppers in the preheated oven for 25 minutes.

 Nutrition Information: